Thank you for using SSD Health Check.

 Once SSD Health Check is started, a stethoscope will apear in the upper right corner.

 Click on this stethoscope and you will see the most important numbers for each drive:

 On this computer a single SSD is installed, two entries are shown for this SSD:

 - Life expectancy

-You will have the options as shown above: 1) About SSD Health Check, 2) Preferences, 3) Quit SDD Health Check
+The available options are: 1) About SSD Health Check, 2) Preferences, 3) Quit SDD Health Check

-“About SSD Health Check” brings up the following screen, which gives some general information:
+“About SSD Health Check” brings up the following screen with some general information about the App:

 In “Preferences” you can change some basic settings like temperature unit (°C/°F) and the update rate for S.M.A.R.T.

 “Quit SSD Healtth Check” quits SSD Health Check.